MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M06L01Lab: Availability Group Exceeded RTO or RPO.md

 where is_local = 1
 ```

-You can also monitor background sessions using the script provided below.
+You can monitor background sessions for any `head blockers`, `blocking`, or `locking` using the script provided below.

 ```sql